-- Create appropriate crossing facilities dedicated to cycle, pedestrian and disabled access from the proposed strategic housing location north of the viaduct to give safe access to the station, schools, out of town shops and the town centre. - Improve cycling, pedestrian and disabled access to and from the station and the town, especially where junctions create a hazard. - Improve the Ledbury Town Trail to provide better cycling and disabled access along its whole length, including provision of street lighting and footbridges. - Extend the Ledbury Town Trail at the Ross Road roundabout over Leadon Way to provide safer cycling, pedestrian and disabled access to the Rugby Club and new Cricket Club. - Provide an appropriate crossing facility across Leadon Way at the Little Marcle Road roundabout for cyclists, pedestrians and the disabled, going to and from the Little Marcle business and farming areas. - Establish formal LTC liaison with a Ledbury Footpaths Officer to advise when footpath improvements or maintenance is required to keep them safe and accessible.
+PolicyTR1.1 Footpaths & Cycleways Improvements and/or extensions to the network of footpaths and cycling routes in the Neighbourhood Area will be supported , especially where they: - Create appropriate crossing facilities dedicated to cycle, pedestrian and disabled access from the proposed strategic housing location north of the viaduct to give safe access to the station, schools, out of town shops and the town centre. - Improve cycling, pedestrian and disabled access to and from the station and the town, especially where junctions create a hazard. - Improve the Ledbury Town Trail to provide better cycling and disabled access along its whole length, including provision of street lighting and footbridges. - Extend the Ledbury Town Trail at the Ross Road roundabout over Leadon Way to provide safer cycling, pedestrian and disabled access to the Rugby Club and new Cricket Club. - Provide an appropriate crossing facility across Leadon Way at the Little Marcle Road roundabout for cyclists, pedestrians and the disabled, going to and from the Little Marcle business and farming areas.
 Improvements to encourage cycling and walking connectivity through the provision and upgrade of crossings, footways and cycleways would help offset road congestion, limit and reduce air pollution, and provide a healthier option for short essential and recreational trips around the town.
-The new routes will focus on creating links between new and existing residential areas and local facilities and services;

-predominantly schools and community facilities: and the railway station.
+The new routes will focus on creating links between new and existing residential areas and local facilities and services; predominantly schools and community facilities: and the railway station.
 Applications for all new development must demonstrate how account has been taken to improve the pedestrian and cycle network.
 With the possibility of a Toucan crossing over the Leadon Way ring road for the proposed development south of Leadon Way, this would open up other opportunities for more crossings to provide safe routes and support the cycling, pedestrian and disabled access priorities.
 Evidence from the consultations shows this is a firm desire of the people of Ledbury.
 Other footpath and cycle way improvements the NDP will support include: